brianabshier/python_scripts/README_lb_historical.txt

 Rackspace Cloud Load Balancer Usage Aggregator

 Overview:
-This script authenticates with the Rackspace API using a username and API key, retrieves historical usage data for a specified Cloud Load Balancer, and aggregates the results.
+This script authenticates with the Rackspace API using a username and API key, retrieves historical usage data for any specified Cloud Load Balancers, and aggregates the results.
 The script supports pagination and calculates total and average usage metrics.

 Features:
 - Authenticates with Rackspace Identity API to obtain an access token.